GTAeberhard/udacity-deep-reinforcement-learning-nanodegree/README.md

 Please see the [README](Project_ContinuousControl/README.md) for the continuous control project for detailed instructions on how to setup your python environment and run the project.

+## Project Collaboration and Competition

+Please see the [README](Project_CollaborationCompetition/README.md) for the collaboration and competition project for detailed instructions on how to setup your python environment and run the project.